zquestz/omniauth-google-oauth2/README.md

 * `hd`: (Optional) Limit sign-in to a particular Google Apps hosted domain.
 This can be simply string `'domain.com'` or an array `%w(domain.com domain.co)`.
 More information at: https://developers.google.com/accounts/docs/OpenIDConnect#hd-param

 * `jwt_leeway`: Number of seconds passed to the JWT library as leeway.
 Defaults to 60 seconds.
+Note this only works if you use jwt 2.1, as the leeway option was removed in later versions.

 * `skip_jwt`: Skip JWT processing.
 This is for users who are seeing JWT decoding errors with the `iat` field.
 Always try adjusting the leeway before disabling JWT processing.